kalayla08/PSI-Intention-Prediction/README.md

 (5) Notes

-This baseline only take the bounding boxes sequence of the target pedestrian as input.
+This baseline take the bounding boxes sequence of the target pedestrian and the image context as input.
 However, PSI contains various multi-modal annotations and information available for further exploration to contribute to the intent prediction.
 E.g., Video sequence, other road users bounding boxes, detailed text-based explanation annotations, etc.